aim-rsf/browseMetadata/README.md

 13 SIG_COND

-ℹ Enter each table number you want to process in this interactive session.
+ℹ Found 13 table(s) in this Dataset.
+Enter table numbers you want to process (one table number on each line):

 1: 2
 2: